LEARN TO SKATE CLASSES

 Please see class descriptions below.

-Adaptive / Therapeutic Skating Class: Our adaptive / therapeutic skating class is a program to provide children and teens aged 5 to 15 with physical or developmental disabilities access to ice skating by offering them an opportunity to participate in a specialized skating experience.
+Adaptive / Therapeutic Skating Class: Our adaptive / therapeutic skating class is a program to provide children and teens aged 5 to 16 with physical, developmental, and intellectual disabilities access to ice skating by offering them an opportunity to participate in a specialized skating experience.

 Basic 1: For skaters age 5 and up with little or no skating experience.
 Teaches basic forward skating skills, specifically swizzles, and introduces backwards skating.
-Depending on number of skaters enrolled, class may be divided based on age; specifically, if there are enough students we separate out the tweens and teens.
+Depending on number of skaters enrolled, class may be divided by age.

 Basic 2: For skaters who have passed Basic 1 or Snowplow Sam 3.
 Skills taught include: scooter pushes; forward one-foot glides; rocking horse; backward swizzles; and two-foot turns.